Pension tax

 Pension annual allowance

-If you’re saving a lot into your pension, it’s worth noting the annual allowance of how much you can save into your pension each year and get tax relief on.
+When saving into a pension, there’s an annual allowance of how much you can save into your pension each year and get tax relief on.

 The standard limit is currently £60,000 – across all of the pension schemes you belong to.